 This post probably contains affiliate links from which I earn a small commission if you buy from them, at no extra cost to you.
 Thanks so much for stopping by!

 I think it’s fair to say that Bali is the top destination on a lot of people’s wish lists.
 With its beautiful beaches, wonderful people, delicious food and rich culture, it’s easy to see why.
 After finishing our first year in Australia, it was time for a change of pace.
-Tom and I booked the cheapest flight to Denpasar and started planning our 3 week itinerary for Bali with the hope of fitting in a bit of everything.
+Tom and I booked the cheapest flight to Denpasar and started planning the best 3 weeks in Bali with the hope of fitting in a bit of everything.

-You might be wondering why I’ve called this the ‘almost perfect’ itinerary for 3 weeks in Bali, and that’s because we were unable to get over to the famous Gilli Islands due to the swells of the sea meaning the boats weren’t running there.
+You might be wondering why I’ve called this the ‘almost perfect’ 3 weeks in Bali itinerary, and that’s because we were unable to get over to the famous Gilli Islands due to the swells of the sea meaning the boats weren’t running there.
 Sometimes things are out of your control when you travel and nature is certainly one of them.
-However, Bali and the Nusa Islands offer plenty to keep you busy, so I’ve put this guide together to share my itinerary, which I hope helps you with your planning!
+However, Bali and the Nusa Islands offer plenty to keep you busy!

 - 2 nights Seminyak